-Melissa M. Tripp (born January 14, 1987) is an Afro-European poet, writer, author, butch lesbian, and feminist from Boston, Massachusetts.
+Melissa M. Tripp (born January 14, 1987) is an Afro-European poet, writer, essayist, author, butch lesbian, and feminist from Boston, Massachusetts.
 Her work explores and expresses themes of abstraction, love, identity, vulnerability, empowerment, and healing.
 When asked what inspiration for her is in an interview with London-based writer and blogger Bianca Bass, she says: "Sometimes I think we complicate inspiration trying to dissect it and confine it to one room.
 I'm learning to just let it be magic and mystery."
 Her first book, 'root', a powerfully raw and characteristically ambiguous collection of poetry—published in 2015 and met with a generous reception—was once described as "an emotional package of walkways into an array of personal inner self, and also the beating heart of an open road of discovery."
 In addition to writing books, Melissa also publishes a daily newsletter, "The Daily Love Letters," aimed at uplifting and inspiring those who need the inbox encouragement.
 She has since established her widely regarded prose both nationally and internationally, with Nylon Magazine dubbing her one of "12 Female Poets To Watch" in 2016; her work has been seen on ABC7 News and the NFL Network.
 She is also the founder of "Women Who Look Like Me", a t-shirt movement and digital platform promoting self-acceptance for women of all compositions through authentic storytelling, creative expression, and thought leadership content.